shubham-96/fencoder1/README.md

 This repository contains infrastructure & utility scripts for managing & deploying resources for video encoding using ffmpeg.

+**⚠️ THIS REPOSITORY HAS BEEN ARCHIVED AND IS NOW READ-ONLY ⚠️**

+This repo was created to manually test the encoding workflow before automating it (see [fencoder2](https://github.com/shubham-96/fencoder2)).

 ## Directory Structure

 - `bin/`